kubernetes-sigs/cloud-provider-azure/site/content/en/topics/loadbalancer.md

 >
 > * Public IP's used as instance-level public IP are mutually exclusive with outbound rules.

-Here is the recommend way to define the [outbound rules](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-rules-overview) when using separate provisioning tools:
+Here is the recommended way to define the [outbound rules](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-rules-overview) when using separate provisioning tools:

-* Create a separate IP (or multiple IPs for scale) in standard SKU for outbound rules.
+* Create a separate IP (or multiple IPs for scale) in a standard SKU for outbound rules.
 Make use of the [allocatedOutboundPorts](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-rules-overview#snatports) parameter to allocate sufficient ports for your desired scenario scale.
 * Create a separate pool definition for outbound, and ensure all virtual machines or VMSS virtual machines are in this pool.
 Azure cloud provider will manage the load balancer rules with another pool, so that provisioning tools and the Azure cloud provider won't affect each other.
 * Define inbound with load balancing rules and inbound NAT rules as needed, and set `disableOutboundSNAT` to true on the load balancing rule(s).
 Don't rely on the side effect from these rules for outbound connectivity.
 It makes it messier than it needs to be and limits your options.
 Use inbound NAT rules to create port forwarding mappings for SSH access to the VM's rather than burning public IPs per instance.